 Trends and Future Outlook

-Experiential events are evolving rapidly as technology and audience expectations change.
-Current trends include:
+Experiential events are shifting as technology and expectations evolve.
+Current trends:

-• Wellness integration: mindfulness, nature, and balance built into programs.
+Wellness integration: mindfulness and nature built into programs.

-• Short-form pop-ups: agile, smaller events deployed in multiple locations.
+Short-form pop-ups: smaller events deployed across multiple locations.

-• ROE over ROI: focus on Return on Experience as a key success metric.
+ROE over ROI: focus on Return on Experience as a success metric.

-The experiential event of the future will be immersive, sustainable, and deeply personal.
+The future of experiential events: immersive, sustainable, and deeply personal.

 Naboo: Your Partner for Experiential Event Excellence